Chris Choi (최민영)

 Research Interests

 My research explores how we can utilize the theory of gravitational waves to explore and constrain theoretical cosmology models, particularly massive gravity.
 I also utilize pulsar timing array data to gain information about the gravitational wave background, and potentially explain it with new theories of cosmology and gravity.
 In the recent past, my group used a time-dependent model of massive gravity, specifically one known as the minimal theory of massive gravity, to explain the stochastic gravitational wave background detected by NANOGrav in their 15-year dataset.
 There is a possibility that its source is of cosmological origin, because the astrophysical explanation falls short of being able to explain the background.
 I am also interested in the ways gravitational waves can be altered by free-streaming neutrinos, something I previously investigated.
 We explored the possibility of establishing a particular damping amplitude and comparing the results with previous work.
-Currently, I am working on analyzing the additional polarization from massive gravity and how it modifies the overlap reduction function.
+Currently, I am working on analyzing the additional polarization modes from massive gravity and how it modifies the overlap reduction function.

 news